Documentation

 Returns:

-• If done_callback is None, returns the hotbar slot (0-8) that the inventory item was swapped into
+• hotbar slot (0-8) into which the inventory item was swapped

 Since: v3.0